-In SFY 2017, DHS continued the HF program contract on Oahu with the non-profit United States Veterans Initiative (USVI).
-Additionally, the Legislature through DHS provided Housing First funding (\$1.5 million) to the rural counties for the first time.
-In mid-2017, DHS contracted with the non-profit Family Life Center, Inc., to provide HF program services on Maui; HOPE Services Hawaii, Inc., on the Hawaii Island; and Catholic Charities Hawaii on Kauai.
-This expanded effort reflects the State's priority to address permanent housing for chronically homeless individuals and families.
+In SFY 2017, DHS continued the HF program on Oahu with the non-profit, United States Veterans Initiative (USVI).
+Additionally, the Legislature, provided through DHS, \$1.5 million in Housing First funding to Hawaii, Kauai, and Maui counties.
+In mid-2017, DHS contracted with the non-profit Family Life Center, Inc., to provide HF program services on Maui, HOPE Services Hawaii, Inc., on Hawaii Island, and Catholic Charities Hawaii on Kauai.
+This unprecedented effort reflects the State's priority on permanent housing and support for Housing First for chronically homeless individuals and families.

-On Oahu, the federally funded Hawaii Pathways Project (Pathway), administered through the Department of Health, operated from August 2014 to September 2017.
-The State's HF Program with USVI aligned with Pathway to provide permanent supportive housing to chronically homeless individuals struggling with substance use or substance use with mental illness.
+On Oahu, the federally funded Hawaii Pathways Project (Pathway), administered through Department of Health, operated from August 2014 to September 2017.
+The State's HF Program and USVI aligned with Pathway to provide permanent supportive housing to chronically homeless individuals struggling with substance use or substance use with mental illness.
 A total of 21 individuals were placed in permanent housing in coordination with Pathway.
-At the conclusion of the Pathway program, subsequent federal funding was not available.
+At the conclusion of the Pathway program in 2017, subsequent federal funding was not available.
 USVI prepared a transition plan, which resulted in USVI providing housing assistance for all 21 clients and case management services for 6 clients.
-The remaining 15 clients received case management services from agencies including Kalihi Palama Health Center, North Shore Mental Health, Care Hawaii, HOPE Inc., Community Empowerment Resources, and Helping Hands Hawaii.
-Since the transition from federal funding, monthly meetings with all agencies named above, continue to review cases, strategies, and resources to ensure the best quality service to the State's HF program clients.
+The remaining 15 clients received case management services from agencies including Kalihi Palama Health Center, North Shore Mental Health, Care Hawaii, HOPE Inc., Community Empowerment Resources, and helping Hands Hawaii.
+Since the transition from federal funding, monthly meetings with all agencies named above, continue to review cases, strategies and resources to ensure the best quality service to the State's HF program clients.